PATTERNS ART SHOW

 IMage

 Cher Pruys, ASAA SCA, IGOR, AAPL, CSAA, AMS, LMS, OSA, MAA, CFA, NOAPS, PSOA, AWA., AAOA.
-"To take my inner visions with my hands and create a work of art for you the viewer ....
-That is the ultimate in self expression."
+I am a self taught artists working in water based medium, mainly acrylic, but also at times gouache and water-colour.
+I am a hyperrealism painter fascinated by the world around me.
 I am very drawn to shiny surfaces as well as transparent objects, especially when the lighting brings them to life.
 I look for beauty in everyday objects that most people take for granted or just don’t truly see them as they are.
 The seemingly boring and mundane subjects can truly be like magnets if portrayed in the right light.
-Shiny metal is one of those materials that can host endless visions….the light hits it and the reflections are captured on the smooth, sleek surface.
-Animals , people living things with character…an artists dream!
+Shiny metal is one of those materials that can host endless visions….the light hits it and the reflections are captured on the smooth, sleek surface…people and animals especially the eyes...an artists dream!
+My future art plans are to paint the countless subjects I have chosen to become paintings and to share my art with as many people as I can.
+"To take my inner visions with my hands and create a work of art for you the viewer ....
+That is the ultimate in self expression."

 THIRD PLACE